weidagang/tips/README.md

 tips = man + github
 ===================

 `tips` is a `man` like command line help tool powered by github.
-It shares the similar interface with `man` but the contents are hosted on github, meaning its online and version-controlled.
+It shares the similar interface with `man` but the contents are hosted on github, meaning it is online and version-controlled.

 Usage
 -----